 Gmail for G Suite: pricing and verdict

-Gmail comes as part of G Suite, which is offered in three different plans: Basic ($6/£4.74 per user per month), Business ($12/£9.59 per user per month), and Enterprise ($25/£20 per user per month).
+Gmail comes as part of G Suite, which is offered in three different plans: Basic ($6/£4.40 per user per month), Business Standard ($12/£9 per user per month), Business Plus ($18/£13 per user per month), and Enterprise (you will need to contact Google for a custom quote).
 As we've said, each user can have 30 email aliases on any of these plans, but as you go up through the tiers, users get more storage allocated to them.

 You do get a few extras in Gmail, with the Business and Enterprise plans, including the ability to set data retention plans (to either archive or scrub your organization's email accounts after a certain time).
 A 14-day trial is available if you want to give G Suite a go without paying.